Nokia seen curbing sales decline with Lumia's China push

 Nokia's underlying loss, which excludes special items, is seen shrinking to 0.04 euros per share from 0.08 euros per share a year earlier.

 Another key factor behind the recovery is NSN.
-Once a cash drain for co-parents Nokia and Siemens (SIEGn.DE), NSN is now profitable thanks to massive restructuring.
+Once a cash drain for co-parents Nokia and Siemens, NSN is now profitable thanks to massive restructuring.

-While it still faces tough competition from global rivals such as Huawei HWT.UL and Ericsson (ERICb.ST), sales have picked up with its focus on fourth-generation (4G) Long Term Evolution (LTE) networks paying off.
+While it still faces tough competition from global rivals such as Huawei and Ericsson, sales have picked up with its focus on fourth-generation (4G) Long Term Evolution (LTE) networks paying off.

 The turnaround has also raised hopes that NSN may be ready to be sold or publicly listed soon.
 The co-parents' agreement over the venture lapsed earlier this month, freeing both parties to sell their stakes without consulting each other.